 Chicken stock gives body to the sauce plus adds a depth of flavor.
 Honey balances the sauce with its sweetness and lemon juice with its sourness and adds citrusy notes.
 This sauce is lick-worthy!!

-Chicken thighs or chicken breast
+Chicken thighs or chicken breast?

 Boneless or bone-in, skinless or skin-on

-I would not recommend leaving the skin on because the chicken thighs are cooked along with the sauce, and the skin tends to become soggy over time.
-Soggy skin isn't what you would want.
-The skin on the meat becomes crispy during the first part when you sear it on the pan.
+I would not recommend leaving the skin on because the chicken thighs are cooked with the sauce, and the skin tends to become soggy over time.
+Soggy skin isn’t what you would want.
+The skin on the meat becomes crispy during the first part when you sear it in the pan.
 But the latter part is the problem when you cook it with the sauce.

 If it is skin-on chicken breast, you may go ahead as the cooking time is short, and the crispiness will remain.